 - If you are not religious then you may not want a traditional cremation and service

 Deciding how you want your loved ones to give you the send-off you deserve isn’t an easy one, but it’s a decision worth making if you want to make things a little easier for your family.
 Knowing they’re giving you the send-off you wanted will give those closest to you peace of mind and comfort that they’ve done right by you.

 If you do feel a direct cremation is right for you, it’s a good idea to discuss this with your family, especially if you’re thinking about taking out a funeral plan.
 Whilst it is ultimately your decision, it’s worth considering that your family may not know what a direct cremation is and could otherwise opt for a traditional funeral, unaware of your wishes.

 Having funeral plans in place could also help your family by saving them from the stress of making funeral arrangements when the time comes.
 Find out more about the importance of funeral planning or use our helpful funeral planning guide to find out all you need to know about funeral plans.

 How SunLife could help

 At SunLife, our Guaranteed Funeral Plan has been designed with our customers in mind.
-Starting from under £10 a month for a direct cremation funeral, it’s the most afforable way to pay for a funeral†.
+Starting from under £10 a month for a direct cremation funeral, it’s one of the most afforable ways to pay for a funeral†.